Trade and Investment

 Head, International Trade and Investment; Member of the Executive Committee, World Economic Forum

-• US President Donald Trump has threatened and imposed sweeping new tariffs.
+• US President Donald Trump has pursued a new trade agenda.

 Since returning to the White House in January, US President Donald Trump has threatened and imposed a series of new tariffs.

-For a better visual understanding of the tariffs and their possible impact, see the following infographics and be sure to revisit this page for insights on future developments.
+For a better visual understanding of the tariffs and deals in play, see the following infographics and be sure to revisit this page for insights on future developments.

-On 2 April, the Trump administration unveiled a new tariff regime that applies a baseline additional tariff of 10% on US imports from all countries.
+The notifications are the latest development since the Trump administration unveiled a new tariff regime on 2 April that applies a baseline additional tariff of 10% on US imports from all countries.
 Trump also announced that around 80 countries would face higher tariffs ranging from 10-50%, based on calculations conducted by the administration.

-The tariff regime triggered a global sell-off in equities and US Treasuries, tanking financial markets worldwide.
+The proposed tariff regime in April triggered a global sell-off in equities and US Treasuries, tanking financial markets worldwide.
 On 9 April, the day the higher tariffs were set to go into effect, Trump announced a 90-day pause on most of the additional tariffs above 10%.
 Stock markets surged following the reversal.
+Reactions to the July announcements were more muted.

 President Trump delivers remarks on tariffs at the White House on 2 April.
 Image: REUTERS